cosmos/sdk-tutorials/hands-on-exercise/1-ignite-cli/4-create-message.md

 **Troubleshooting - key not found**

-On some systems, you may have errors about _keys not found_.
-After having verified that you indeed have the correct addresses, it may be because one command uses a keyring while another command uses another keyring.
-Keyrings do not share keys so this can explain the error message.
+On some systems, you may encounter errors stating _keys not found_.
+First verify that you do indeed have the correct addresses; if this is the case, then the errors may be because one command uses keyring A while another command uses keyring B. Keyrings do not share keys, so this can explain the error message.

-In this case, you may need to specify your preferred keyring explicitly so that it is consistent across commands.
+In this situation, you may need to specify your preferred keyring explicitly so that it is consistent across commands.
 For instance:

 * When creating keys: